layumi/Person_reID_baseline_pytorch/README.md

 It will output Rank@1, Rank@5, Rank@10 and mAP results.

 For mAP calculation, you also can refer to the [C++ code for Oxford Building](http://www.robots.ox.ac.uk/~vgg/data/oxbuildings/compute_ap.cpp).
 We use the triangle mAP calculation (consistent with the Market1501 original code).

-## Model Structure
-You may learn more from `model.py`.
-We add one linear layer(bottleneck), one batchnorm layer and relu.

 ## Ablation Study
 The model is based on Resnet50.
 Input images are resized to 256x128.